igorkry/tnt4j-streams/README.md

 `orders.log` file contains set of order activity events.
 Single file line defines data of single order activity event.

-NOTE: records in this file are from year `2011` i.e. `12 Jul 2011`, so then getting events data in JKoolCloud please do not forget to just to dashboard time frame to that period!
+NOTE: records in this file are from year `2011` i.e. `12 Jul 2011`, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!

 Sample stream configuration: